 The Puma is the largest cat in Patagonia and Torres del Paine’s top predator, yet very tricky to spot unless on a dedicated puma tracking trip, where we can see them in their natural habitat.
 They are gathered mostly in the eastern areas of Torres del Paine where there are fewer people, and together with our expert guides and trackers give you the best chances of seeing them up close.
 Spectacular landscapes, flora and fauna, this adventure is a must for wildlife and nature enthusiasts alike!

-• Short Trek Through Laguna Azul & Laguna Amarga
+• Quiet Trekking through Laguna Azul & Laguna Amarga

-• Photograph Spectacular Landscapes of Torres Del Paine
+• Photograph Spectacular Landscapes & Fauna of Torres Del Paine

 Start / End